An7ar35/blogator/README.md

 languages/character sets may vary.
 I had no problem generating for a french language based site with all the wonderful `é` `ê` `è` `ç` types of characters that come with it. :)

-I welcome any feedback in that regard.
+**TL/DR: `UTF-8` should not pose a problem but `UTF-16` will.**

+`UTF-16` is something that might be supported in version `2.0` if it gets to that.
+I do not plan to deal with this for any `1.x` versions.

 #### Platform

-Linux and a compiler that supports C++20.
+Officially, Linux and a compiler that supports C++20.

-> As the software doesnt't use any exotic libraries aside from C++'s STL it should be compilable on other platforms (Windows/Mac) as long as you have that C++20 complient compiler on the machine.
+> As the software doesnt't use any exotic libraries aside from C++'s STL it should be compilable on other platforms (Windows/Mac) as long as you have that C++20 compliant compiler on the machine and are willing to put in a bit of elbow grease.

 ## Contributing